Friday (franchise): Last Friday (TBA)

 On December 19, 2020, in the wake of Tommy Lister Jr.'s death, Angela Means claimed on a podcast that the project was cancelled.
-Ice Cube criticized Warner Bros. for not continuing the franchise, and New Line Cinema for not devoting themselves to the film's production stating "You let our legends die".
+Cube criticized Warner Bros. for not continuing the franchise, and New Line Cinema for not devoting themselves to the film's production stating "You let our legends die".
 A day later, on December 20, Clifton Powell expressed hope that the film would still be in production and that it will include a tribute to John Witherspoon and Tommy Lister Jr.

-On May 7, 2021, Ice Cube opened up about two potential scripts he had written for the film.
+On May 7, 2021, Cube opened up about two potential scripts he had written for the film.
 The first one would have focused on Craig and Day-Day trying to survive in prison after having their Cannabis Dispensary stolen by a Flash mob.
 They both would have then found themselves in a Rehabilitation hospital run by Smokey.
 Cube did not give any precise details on the second script, although, he stated it would have focused around a love story.

-On October 1, 2022, in an episode with Drink Champs, Ice Cube revealed Warner Bros., who owns the distribution rights of the film series, had rejected the scripts, citing creative differences, and while Tucker previously stated he is not committed to return for the film, Ice Cube remains in good relations with him.
+On October 1, 2022, in an episode with Drink Champs, Cube revealed Warner Bros., who owns the distribution rights of the film series, had rejected the scripts, citing creative differences, and while Tucker previously stated he is not committed to return for the film, Cube remains in good relations with him.

-On June 22, 2024, on Flavor Flav's show Flavor of the Week, Ice Cube announced that Last Friday was in development at Warner Bros., stating that they finally got some traction.
+On June 22, 2024, on Flavor Flav's show Flavor of the Week, Cube announced that production of Last Friday was going smoothly at Warner Bros., stating that they finally got some traction.

+On November 13, 2025, Cube announced that Aaron McGruder had signed on as co-writer of the film with him.

+On May 18, 2026, Cube and Epps officially announced that Last Friday was in development, with production to begin late that same year and Chris Tucker in talks to return as Smokey.
+On June 18, on Entertainment Tonight, Cube and Epps revealed the plot would center around gentrification and community preservation in South Central.